garrandall/popular-music-data/tracks/invisible-touch-genesis.md

 ---

 Well I've been waiting, waiting here so long
-But thinking nothing, nothing could go wrong, ooh now I know She has a built in ability
+But thinking nothing, nothing could go wrong, ohnow I know She has a built in ability
 To take everything she sees
 And now it seems I'm falling, falling for her.